Why I Chose Watercolour

-If you’re looking for an easy way to enjoy creative play, watercolour is for you!
+If you’re looking for a simple way to enjoy your creativity, watercolour might be for you!
 The first time I tried watercolour painting was with my mom’s set when I was in elementary school.
 She had tubes of paint and a giant white palate with lots of little wells and mixing pans.

 I’m sure we had the paints out more often, but one memory that stands out for me is painting on a family holiday at the beach.
 I remember playing with colours and water - not really making anything in particular, but just enjoying the effects on the page.
 Especially wet beside wet, where I could watch the colours bleed together and be surprised at how it looked after it dried!